 - For Summer Term – submit forms by mid-April

-Receiving timely authorizations allows our office to send accurate tuition bills.
+Receiving timely authorizations allows our office to send accurate student account bills.
 It also allows students to receive their financial aid refund (meant to cover living expenses) as early as Federal Regulations permit.
 Many students holding RA, TA, PA and LSA appointments also receive student loans or other financial aid.
 If the tuition remission form is not received before financial aid is disbursed, the aid is applied to pay tuition and fee charges, and their refund is delayed.

 It is understood that some appointments cannot be made until immediately before or after the start of the term.
 In such cases, notify the Bursar’s Office as soon as the appointment is made.